John Joseph Montgomery: Fixed-wing gliders

 Montgomery first tested his concepts for the design, construction and control of gliders with small-scale, free flight models.
 His first glider in 1883-84 had a cambered airfoil based on the curve of the seagull wing.
 Pitch was controlled by an operable elevator and roll was controlled by pilot weight shift.
 Yaw was uncontrolled.
 This aircraft design served as the basis for three gliders over the period 1883–1886.
-In the spring of 1884, Montgomery made flights of up to 600 feet (180 m) from the rim of Otay Mesa.Montgomery, James P., direct testimony in response to Q. 16, Jan.
-13, 1919, Regina C. Montgomery et al. v. the United States - Equity No. 33852.
+In the spring of 1884, Montgomery made flights of up to 600 feet (180 m) from the rim of Otay Mesa.
 During experiments with this craft, Montgomery found that the glider would not respond well to side gusts.
 He returned to ornithology and noted how turkey vultures had significant dihedral and twisted their wings as a form of lateral balance.

 Emulating these control methods, in 1884-1885 he incorporated hinged flaps into the trailing edge of a second glider.
-These were held under spring tension for automatic balance in gusts, but were also connected through cables to the pilot's seat so they could be operated mechanically by the pilot for roll control.Montgomery, Richard J. Direct Testimony in Court (Equity No. 33852) on January 13, 1919.
-In essence these flaps were early ailerons."Montgomery Hits Wright's Patent: California College Professor Claims He Invented Warped Wings Back in 1885," New York World, April 24, 1910.
+These were held under spring tension for automatic balance in gusts, but were also connected through cables to the pilot's seat so they could be operated mechanically by the pilot for roll control.
+In essence these flaps were early ailerons.
 The second glider had a flat plate airfoil, considerable dihedral for stability and an operable elevator for pitch control.
 Montgomery devised an inclined rail system so the piloted glider could roll from the top of a hill and attain flight speed.

 In the winter of 1885–86, Montgomery constructed a third glider.
 It had a cambered airfoil modeled after the wings of a vulture, though the leading and trailing edges were turned upward slightly.
 The wing, spanwise, was "gull" shaped.
 Controls allowed the pilot to vary the angle of incidence of the left and right wing either in unison or independently.
 Dihedral and an operable elevator were also included.
 Montgomery concluded that a better understanding of aerodynamics was needed for the design of a proper airfoil.